LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/foundations-week-3-user-research-training.md

 * A [consent form](https://github.com/LocalDigitalChatbots/localdigitalchatbots.github.io/blob/master/resources/user_research/consent_form.md) to use with users being interviewed
 * [Data capture templates](https://docs.google.com/spreadsheets/d/17yR_3IzpGriXMr1Qf6AEuhGZDl9lK7tNbLQgC-5-CvE/edit?usp=sharing) to assist in capturing what is important and displaying the user experience

+Some time was spent going through the logistics and practicalities of organising and conducting interviews, which take more effort than might be realised.

 ## User recruitment for sprint

+The Sprint 1 councils (Oxford, Hertsmere and Cheltenham) have been in the thick of recruiting six participants each for the research interviews looking at Planning services.

+As warned at the training, attract